 Media tip sheet

-Wayne State University's PR team compiles a list of university experts who can speak about trending topics and significant milestones each month.
+Wayne State University's PR team compiles a list of university experts that can speak about trending topics and significant milestones each month.

 To reach an expert, contact:

 NATIONAL BIKE MONTH – MAY

 Jeri Stroup, senior project administrator in WSU's Office of Economic Development, is prepared to talk about various topics surrounding National Bike Month.
 Stroupe leads several of WSU's place-based initiatives, including increasing and improving transportation and mobility options in Midtown.
 She also coordinates WSU's Bike to Work Day, which will be held May 19.
 Also observed is Bike to Work Week (May 15-19).